Welcome to a new series starting with this post entitled Food For Thought, and this is part one.

 Now, their reasoning was pretty much the same across the board.
 The SAQ, or liquor board, being government owned, can afford to cover the loss.
 After all, we are heavily taxed in Quebec, and the cashier will not get any slack for her mistake.
 As human beings, mistakes happen, and she was probably stressed, etc…

-The outcomes would be different of course, if the store was a small business, according to all the callers.
+The outcomes would be different of course, if the store were a small business, according to all the callers.
 We wouldn’t want a mom-and-pop corner shop to face losing a sale, especially these days, with everyone struggling to keep their businesses afloat.

 But seriously, what would you do in this situation?
 I’m very curious to know.

 Up next, the last subject for today’s post is one that hits a bit closer to home, so here it goes.